 Dr. Huilan Zhang is an assistant professor of accounting.
-She earned her Ph.D. in manufacturing and technology management with a specialization in lean accounting from University of Toledo.
-She received a master of science in taxation from Philadelphia University and obtained both her bachelor’s and master’s degrees in accounting from Southwestern University of Finance and Economics, China.
+She joined Penn State Altoona in fall 2019 after teaching at Shippensburg University for three years.
+She earned her Ph.D. in Manufacturing and Technology Management with a specialization in Lean Accounting from the University of Toledo.
+She earned a Master of Science in Taxation from Philadelphia University and received both her bachelor’s and master’s degrees in Accounting from Southwestern University of Finance and Economics, China.

 Dr. Zhang’s teaching interests are in financial accounting, managerial accounting, and federal income taxation.
 She has taught (at various universities) numerous classes, including Fundamentals of Financial Accounting, Managerial Accounting, Tax Accounting, and Advanced Tax Accounting.

 Dr. Zhang’s research interests are wide and varied, including tax avoidance, earnings management, executive compensation, performance measurement, and corporate governance.
 Her research has appeared in several journals such as Journal of Financial Market, International Journal of Disclosure and Governance, Journal of Accounting & Organizational Change, and Data Envelopment Analysis Journal.

 - ACCTG211: Financial and Managerial Accounting for Decision Making